-The Epidemiology Unit is part of Family Health Services (FHS), and works to support other units within the Public Health Department (PHD) as well as provide services to the public.
+The Epidemiology Unit is part of Health Policy, Evaluation and Planning group, and works to support other units within the Public Health Department (PHD) as well as provide services to the public.

 In addition to tracking disease trends and investigating outbreaks, the Epidemiologist conducts targeted surveillance for unusual diseases or indicators of public health threats.
 The Epidemiology Unit also provides services in management of geographic information systems (GIS) and statistical analysis software.

 Located at 2191 Johnson Ave in San Luis Obispo, this program collaborates with many offices and programs within the Health Agency.
 As part of Communicable Disease Control and Prevention, epidemiology garners its data from various sources: vital records, hospital discharge data, targeted surveillance, and mortality data, to name a few.
 Much of this data is summarized annually in publications such as the annual Health Status Report and annual HIV/AIDS report.

 Epidemiology serves an important function and as a resource both to the public and Public Health Department in providing timely analysis of data and trends in the public’s health.

 Epidemiology Data and Reports - For Data, Publications and Reports

 San Luis Obispo County